nateranda/djtools/README.md

 - Purchase link finder: import a `djtools` library, a streaming service playlist, or a song name and get a list of links to buy the song(s) with their respective prices

 ## Usage
-Below illustrates basic usage of `gotools`.
+Below illustrates basic usage of `djtools`.
 The example code imports an Engine library, removes the first playlist from the library, and exports the library to a Rekordbox XML file.
 ```go
 package main